+SAMPLE CARRYING CAPACITY THRESHOLD ASSESSMENT

-SAMPLE CARRY Nitrogen is a comm assessment can be a water quality sta of the water body.
-TING CAPACITY THRESHOLD ASSESSMENT non water pollutant that can degrade water resources significantly.
-A carrying capacity threshold used to determine the amount of nitrogen a water body can assimilate, thereby establishing ndard.
-Data needed for this assessment include the surface area, volume, and flushing rate A sample calculation follows:
+Nitrogen is a common water pollutant that can degrade water resources significantly.
+A carrying capacity threshold assessment can be used to determine the amount of nitrogen a water body can assimilate, thereby establishing a water quality standard.
+Data needed for this assessment include the surface area, volume, and flushing rate of the water body.
+A sample calculation follows:

-where L = Critical loading rate (lbs/yr) = (TN \times V \times f)/454,000 mg/lb
+L = Critical loading rate (lbs/yr) = $(TN \times V \times f)/454,000$ mg/lb where:

-where.
 A = Area

 d = Water depth (mean low water, or MLW)

 r = Average tidal range

 V = Bay volume at mean tide = (A)(d+r/2)

 f = Flushing rate (time per year)

 TN = Total nitrogen standard or threshold (mg/m3/R).

-The equation ca an also be rearranged to calculate what the loading will be under a given development scenario:
+The equation can also be rearranged to calculate what the loading will be under a given development scenario:

-TN (mg/m3/yr) = (L \times 454,000 mg/lb)/(V \times f).
+TN $(mg/m^3/yr) = (L \times 454,000 mg/lb)/(V \times f)$.

 head protection areas, wetlands resources, and historic structures) and cumulatively (by overlaying the separate maps) as the aggregate critical and sensitive areas.
 Maps should be based on field surveys and prepared with a geographic information system (GIS).
 While there is no required scale for the maps, it is strongly recommended that the scale chosen be practical and useful.
 For example, a scale of 1 inch = 100 feet is far more useful than a scale of 1 inch = 2,000 feet, but will require a greater level of precision and cost more.
+See page C-16 of the color insert for an example.